 The Chinese student aiming for 6.0 – academic studies

-Here is where I currently work.
+I used to work there.
 The good news (sort of) is that many universities are willing to accept quite low band scores – 6.0 is competent and no more.
 The bad news is that many candidates of this type start from a very low starting point.
 Because there is further to go, the process will take longer.
 The good news first:

 - you are probably in an academic programme where you get regular language input